Introduction

 Note: I believe in the

-form is strictly needed: if that definition matches using one of the other subexpressions then the input will be rejected eventually anyway (given that the corresponding string literal nonterminal didn't match).
+Unterminated_literal_2015definition only theb'form is strictly needed: if that definition matches using one of the other subexpressions then the input will be rejected eventually anyway (given that the corresponding string literal nonterminal didn't match).

 Note:

-catches both reserved forms and unterminatedb'
+Reserved_literal_2021catches both reserved forms and unterminatedb'literals.

 Reserved guard (Rust 2024)